jupiterjs/javascriptmvc-site/public/tutorials/migrate.md

 The _steal.browser.rhino_ has been removed.
 We are using _steal.browsers_ namespace for the browser drivers.
 If you were using this to have rhino skip files in the build process, you can now use: _steal.isRhino_.

+## Associations

+Associations were removed in favor of [jQuery.Model.static.attributes].
+Attribute type values can also represent the name of a function which is used is for associated data now.